JJWallis/tip-calculator/README.md

 }
 ```

-The most challenging aspect of the project's design were the form inputs, particularly regarding the icons present within.
+The most challenging aspect of the project's design were the form inputs, particularly regarding the icons positioned within them.
 My solution was to position those icons over the inputs, but I quickly ran into the problem of not being able to apply `position: relative;` to the inputs, as well as the icons loosing their alignment when my border hover state was applied.

 To solve this problem, I decided to try adding the icons as background images to the inputs which worked successfully.
 Not only did they stay centred when the inputs re-adjusted, but positioning them was much easier as well.
-I did however position the dynamic error messages in order to prevent my top-level wrapper from responding and becoming either too wide or tall.
+I did however position the dynamic error messages in order to prevent my top-level wrapper from responding and becoming either too wide or tall when appended into the DOM.

 Additionally, I learned about the `appearance` property in CSS which allows us to modify the default visual appearance of certain input fields.
 In this particular project, I used the property to experiment with removing the default dial that appears on number inputs to make it more like a traditional text input instead.
 However, browser support for this property is still quite limited, so one shouldn't rely on it too heavily.